DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

     The number of samples to be selected. val_split_size : float, optional
     The part of the overall training set that is set aside for model validation during the training process.
-The default is *0.0*. ignore_map : bool, optional
+The default is *0.0*.
+At the beginning of each training epoch (mode == 'train'), the framework will check if this value has changed and - if so - redo the splitting of the training set into training and validation part. ignore_map : bool, optional
     This indicates if image data is not needed, even if available in the dataset and processable by the model.
 The default is *False*.